A fit comparison, not a winner board

 Verifex vs AML Watcher

-Verifex takes a different approach: transparent pricing from $49/month after a 50-screen free tier, a published reproducible benchmark (500-case benchmark: 99.68% f1, 99.36% recall, 100% precision.), and self-serve signup with no sales call required.
+Verifex takes a different approach: transparent pricing from $49/month after a 50-screen free tier, a published reproducible benchmark (0 severe false positives across 5,000 adversarial negatives (95% ci ≤ 0.077%)), and self-serve signup.
 The REST API ships with an OpenAPI spec and official SDKs for Python, Node.js, Go, and Rust.
-Every match includes a confidence score and an Evidence Capsule audit trail, and multi-script transliteration covers 30+ writing systems.
+Every match includes a confidence score and an Evidence Capsule audit trail, while the vNext pipeline combines multi-script, alias, phonetic, and contextual matching.

 |---|---|---|